GSM frequency bands for 2G

 Smart 897.5-905/942.5-950 MHz 7.5 MHz

 After the acquisition of Islacom, Globe now owns a total of 17.5 MHz in the 900 MHz frequency band.
-Smart only has 7.5 Mhz.
+Smart, on the other hand, owns 7.5 MHz.

 Carrier Frequency Assignment Bandwidth